-If the carbon stocks in aboveground standing live carbon stocks results in an upward trend, the carbon stocks shall be calculated as an average from the start date to the highest point of the unadjusted averaged baseline.
+If the carbon stocks in aboveground standing live carbon stocks results in an upward trend, the carbon stocks shall be calculated as an average from the start date to the highest point of the aboveground standing live carbon stocks.

-Baseline stocks for these, and all other required carbon pools, are averaged, resulting in the aboveground standing live carbon stocks.
 A separate average of carbon stocks in both the aboveground and belowground portions of standing live trees harvested for wood products between the highest point of the aboveground standing live carbon stocks and the end point of the 100-year modeling shall be calculated, as applicable.